sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 ### Types of Exception

+**OK for program to catch? means, is it good practice?
+It is legal for the program to catch an Error (bad book wording)**

 | Type                        | How to recognize                                                  | OK for program to catch? | Required to declare or handle? |
 | -------------------- | --------------------------------------------------- | -------------------------- | --------------------------------- |
 | Runtime exception  | subclass of RuntimeException                               | Yes                                   | No                                              |